Permit Guidance

 Annual emissions reporting is a regulatory requirement for permitted facilities.
 Each facility must report the actual amount of regulated air pollutants it emitted during the previous year.
 This information supports regional and statewide air quality planning.

-Facilities submit their annual data by visiting the State & Local Emissions Inventory System (SLEIS), NDEPs secure web‑based reporting system.
+Facilities submit their annual data by visiting the State and Local Emissions Inventory System (SLEIS), NDEPs secure web‑based reporting system.

 Annual emissions reports are due on March 1 each year.